QUICK ANSWER

 The repair block should be narrow.
 Do not respond to one weak topic by rereading the entire textbook.

-After repair, do not retake the same full exam if you can avoid it.
-Familiar questions inflate your score.
+After repair, avoid retaking the same full exam if you can.
+Familiar questions inflate the score.

 Use a fresh 50-question mixed set or a second full 100-question exam.
 Your goal is transfer: can you apply the repaired rule to new wording?